-• The "during construction" and "post-construction" monitoring programme (see Appendix B - EMPr) should be implemented according to the latest available version of the Best Practice Guidelines at the time.
-The findings from operational phase monitoring should inform an adaptive management programme to mitigate any impacts on avifauna to acceptable levels.
-In particular, any Verreaux's Eagle fatalities should be reported to Dr Megan Murgatroyd in order to close the feedback loop back to the VERA modelling performed for this.

-The disturbance of birds is somewhat inevitable, although the most sensitive receptors have already been protected through impact avoidance, through the application of no-go buffers.
+should the tir progra Eagle during construction" and "post-construction" monitoring programme (see Appendix B - EMPr) d be implemented according to the latest available version of the Best Practice Guidelines at ne.
+The findings from operational phase monitoring should inform an adaptive management amme to mitigate any impacts on avifauna to acceptable levels.
+In particular, any Verreaux's fatalities should be reported to Dr Megan Murgatroyd in order to close the feedback loop back VERA modelling performed for this.
+Residual impact The disturbance of birds is somewhat inevitable, although the most sensitive receptors have already been protected through impact avoidance, through the application of no-go buffers.